lvklabs/chatbot/src/chatbot/README.txt

   sources are available at src/third-party/zlib.
 Zlib is required to send GELF messages to a Graylog server.
 To disable GELF statistic support remove 'CONFIG += gelf_stats' in chatbot.pro

+  (*4) Precompiled static library is already provided for linux32 and win32.
+Other OSes might require to compile Zlib manually.
+Full sources are available at src/third-party/openssl.
+OpenSSL is required to encrypt data.
+To disable encryption support remove 'CONFIG += openssl' in chatbot.pro